SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 4. Change to events tab
 5. Goto 1.

-an additional commit mode was added which allows to set certain options along with the location and its magnitudes.
+An additional commit mode was added which allows to set certain parameters and options along with the location and its magnitudes.

 .. figure:: media/scolv/commit-options.png
    :align: center